Nancy Hogshead-Makar: Legal career

-From 2007 – 2010, she served on The Florida Governor's Council on Physical Fitness.
-The council provided Governor Crist with a state plan of action to promote physical fitness and nutrition, particularly among children.
+From 2007 – 2010, she served on the Florida Governor's Council on Physical Fitness.
+The council provided Governor Charlie Crist with a state plan of action to promote physical fitness and nutrition, particularly among children.

-She has been an evaluator for missed drug tests by the United States Anti-Doping Agency ("USADA") from 2003 to 2014.
+She was an evaluator for missed drug tests by the United States Anti-Doping Agency from 2003 to 2014.

 She was a founding member of FCSL's Sports Law Center, offering students a certificate in Sports Law program, from 2004 – 2013.

 Hogshead-Makar has testified in Congress numerous times and has served on two Presidential committees on gender in sports.

 In 2007, she co-edited the book Equal Play; Title IX and Social Change with economist Andrew Zimbalist.

 She has written numerous scholarly and lay articles.
-She is widely quoted and interviewed on topics related to gender equity, including participation, treatment, scholarships, sexual harassment and assault, preventing trans women from participating in women’s sports, and pregnancy discrimination.
+She is widely quoted and interviewed on topics related to gender equity, including participation, treatment, scholarships, sexual harassment and assault, preventing trans women from participating in women's sports, and pregnancy discrimination.

 Personal life

-Hogshead married Scott Makar, a fellow lawyer at Holland & Knight, on October 10, 1999, and hyphenated his surname to her maiden name.
-Her husband served as Florida Solicitor General (FSG) upon his appointment by Florida Attorney General Bill McCollum in February 2007.
-He is currently a state appellate judge, serving as a member of the Florida First District Court of Appeal.
-The couple has a son, Aaron, and twin daughters, Helen Clare and Millicent.
+Hogshead married Scott Makar, a fellow lawyer at Holland & Knight, on October 10, 1999.
+Her husband served as Florida Solicitor General upon his appointment by Florida Attorney General Bill McCollum in February 2007.
+He is currently a state appellate judge, a member of the Florida First District Court of Appeal.
+They have a son, Aaron, and twin daughters, Helen Clare and Millicent.